Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

-While the bounds are hyper-exponential in $l$, they are just linear in $N$.
-This is thanks to the choice of cluster-marginal coordinates in Section \ref{sub:high-order-deriv-tensors-of-BA}.
-Despite the rapid growth in the order $l$, it pays off in terms of improved accuracy, as we show next.
+Although the algorithm's complexities grow rapidly with the order $l$, higher orders generally provide a much better cost-to-error tradeoff, as shown below.
+Thanks to our choice of cluster-marginal coordinates (in Section \ref{sub:high-order-deriv-tensors-of-BA}), the complexities are only linear in the source alphabet size $N$.
+This is useful when computing with large source alphabets, $|M| \ll |N| $.
 For any fixed order $l$, $e^{(2M+l) H_e(\rho)}$ is asymptotically linear in $M$, and so the costs are polynomial in $M$.
-Further, the reproduction alphabet size $M$ in these bounds can be replaced by the solution's support size (which varies along the grid), as Algorithm \ref{algo:root-tracking-for-RD} reduces the problem after each bifurcation (at step \ref{algo:RD-root-tracking:reduction}).
+Further, the reproduction alphabet size $M$ in these bounds can be replaced by the solution's support size, which varies along the grid.
+For, Algorithm \ref{algo:root-tracking-for-RD} reduces the problem after each bifurcation (in step \ref{algo:RD-root-tracking:reduction}).

-Ideally, it would be possible to tell in advance the tradeoff between accuracy and computational cost, with better results expected as the computational effort is increased.
-Indeed, by Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} in Section \ref{sub:taylor-method-for-RD-root-tracking}, an $l$-th order RD root-tracking with step-size $|\Delta\beta|$ converges to the true solution at a rate of $O(|\Delta\beta|^l)$, except $\delta$-close to a bifurcation.
-So write $error \propto |\Delta\beta|^l$, at least for small step-sizes $|\Delta\beta|$.
-As the number of grid-points is proportional to $\nicefrac{1}{|\Delta\beta|}$ then $cost \propto |\Delta\beta|^{-1}$, when other parameters are fixed.
-Thus,
+Ideally, it would be possible to tell the tradeoff between accuracy and computational cost in advance, with better results expected as the computational effort is increased.
+Indeed, except for $\delta$-close to a bifurcation, an $l$-th order RD root-tracking with step-size $|\Delta\beta|$ converges to the true solution at a rate of $O(|\Delta\beta|^l)$, by Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} (in Section \ref{sub:taylor-method-for-RD-root-tracking}).
+So, write $error \propto |\Delta\beta|^l$, when the step-size $|\Delta\beta|$ is small.
+As the number of grid points is inversely proportional to the step size, the total computational cost is of order $|\Delta \beta|^{-1} \cdot \text{cost-per-grid-point}(N, M, l)$.
+This yields

-This off-hand tradeoff is demonstrated by Figure \ref{fig:error-is-power-of-computational-cost-for-RDRT}; it is increasingly accurate at higher costs (smaller $|\Delta\beta|$).
+Carefully note that, with other parameters fixed, increasing the computational effort reduces the error at a rate of $(\text{total-cost})^{-l}$.
+Thus, despite their costs, derivatives of higher orders $l$ generally provide a much better tradeoff between the error and computational costs.
+This off-hand tradeoff is demonstrated by Figure \ref{fig:error-is-power-of-computational-cost-for-RDRT}; it is increasingly accurate at higher costs (smaller $|\Delta\beta|$), as expected.
 Similar plots are typical to the error analysis of the Taylor method; e.g., \cite[Figure 223(i)]{butcher2016numerical}.